zju3dv/4K4D/readme.md

 https://github.com/dendenxu/easyvolcap.github.io.assets/assets/43734697/6d60f2a4-6692-43e8-b682-aa27fcdf9516

-Pretrained model for ENeRFi on the DTU dataset can be downloaded from [this Google Drive link](https://drive.google.com/file/d/1OFBFxes9kje02RARFpYpQ6SkmYlulYca/view?usp=sharing).
+The pretrained model for ENeRFi on the DTU dataset can be downloaded from [this Google Drive link](https://drive.google.com/file/d/1OFBFxes9kje02RARFpYpQ6SkmYlulYca/view?usp=sharing).
 After downloading, rename the model to `latest.npz` place it in `data/trained_model/enerfi_dtu`.

 ```shell
 # Render ENeRFi with pretrained model